How Solar Works in Alberta

 The inverter loading ratio (ILR) describes the relationship between total panel capacity (in DC watts) and inverter capacity (in AC watts).
 A common ratio is 1.2:1 or higher, meaning a 10 kW panel array might be paired with an 8 kW inverter.

 This intentional oversizing means that during peak midday sun in summer, the panels may produce more DC power than the inverter can convert.
 The excess is "clipped" and lost.
 However, this design actually maximizes total annual energy production because the panels spend more hours of the day filling the inverter to capacity, especially during morning, evening, and cloudy conditions.
 The small amount of energy clipped at peak is more than offset by higher production during the other 90% of daylight hours.
+For a deeper dive, see our primer on inverter sizing and clipping.

-How Your Home Uses Solar Energy
+How Does Your Home Use Solar Energy?

 Once the inverter converts DC to AC, that electricity flows through your electrical panel and powers your home in real time.
 Your appliances do not know or care whether the electricity comes from solar panels or the grid.
 Solar energy is consumed by your home first, reducing the amount you need to buy from your retailer.